hpcgroup/plexus/README.md

     module load cudatoolkit/12.4
     ```

     For AMD Systems like Frontier, the latest available version of ROCm can be loaded.

-* **NCCL:** The NVIDIA Collective Communications Library (NCCL) is required for multi-GPU communication.
-On systems where modules are used (like Perlmutter), you can load it with:
+* **Python Dependencies:** Once your virtual environment is set up, you can install the required Python packages using `pip` and the `requirements.txt` file provided in the repository:

     ```bash
-    module load nccl
+    pip install -r requirements.txt
     ```

+* **NCCL/RCCL:** When PyTorch is installed, it will be built with its own internal NCCL/RCCL.

+* **AWS OFI NCCL/RCCL:** This is a plugin that allows NCCL/RCCL to use libfabric as a network provider and improve performance.
+These are available at the following links - [AWS-OFI-NCCL](https://github.com/aws/aws-ofi-nccl), [AWS-OFI-RCCL](https://github.com/ROCm/aws-ofi-rccl).

+    Instructions for Frontier can be found here - [Frontier AWS-OFI-RCCL Plugin](https://docs.olcf.ornl.gov/software/analytics/pytorch_frontier.html#aws-ofi-rccl-plugin).
+Instead of building RCCL, you can point to the lib folder of your installed PyTorch package.

-For AMD systems like Frontier, this can be substituted with RCCL.
+    On Systems like Perlmutter, the plugin can be loaded with the following module:

-* **Python Dependencies:** Once your virtual environment is set up, you can install the required Python packages using `pip` and the `requirements.txt` file provided in the repository:

     ```bash
-    pip install -r requirements.txt
+    module load nccl
     ```

 ## Directory Structure